Guide on Progressive Web Apps for eCommerce

 Similarities in PWA and Native Apps

 Both offer a very charming visual interface and engagement friendly design.
-This instigates the user interest and keeps him hooked for a longer duration albeit from seconds to a few minutes.
+This instigates the user’s interest and keeps him hooked for a longer duration, albeit from seconds to a few minutes.

 Progressive websites can create home screen icons for direct access to the users the same way as native app icons function.

-Both PWA vs native apps stand neck to neck when it comes to the ability to seek attention.
+Both PWA vs native apps stand neck to neck for the ability to seek attention.
 They are both capable of sending push notifications.
 It works really well as a sales trigger or tool for customer retention.

 Differences – PWA vs Native Apps

 Users can install Progressive Web Apps without downloading it.
-In the case of native apps, the application can only be installed if the user downloads it.
+With native apps, the user needs to download them first and then interact.

 PWA saves a lot of data and easily works at poor internet speeds.
-If you pit PWA vs native apps, PWA has a big advantage in the internet compatibility.
+If you pit PWA vs native apps, PWA has an enormous advantage in internet compatibility.
 So much so, that Progressive web apps save progress in offline mode and update them whenever the internet is accessible later.
 Native apps need decent internet speed in order to work conveniently.

-PWA is a very small compact web application and saved in the form of cache memory.
-While native apps tend to be a lot bigger in size and occupy some space of the memory storage.
+PWA is a tiny compact web application and saved as cache memory.
+While native apps are a lot bigger and occupy some space of the memory storage.

 What are the advantages of PWA over native apps?

-First of all, it should be very clear that using PWA for eCommerce is not a substitute for native mobile apps.
+First, it should be very clear that using PWA for eCommerce is not a substitute for native mobile apps.
 For instance, Magento PWA Studio offers a more versatile solution that is reaching a much wider audience than apps.
-There are certain factors which were drawback for native apps due to the necessity to download its first approach.
+There are certain factors which were drawback for native apps because of the necessity to download its first approach.

-PWA gives some unprecedented advantages to eCommerce which are struggling to penetrate mobile audiences in spite of putting up their own native apps in the app stores.
-Some of the notable issues with native apps which progressive web apps resolve are :
+PWA gives some unprecedented advantages to eCommerce, which is struggling to penetrate mobile audiences despite putting up their own native apps in the app stores.
+Some notable issues with native apps that progressive web apps resolve are :